 This post looks at why you would choose LED machine vision lighting over traditional illumination sources.
 All information has been updated for 2019.

 Illumination is a critical part of any vision system.
 The ability to identify a defect depends directly on the capacity to generate image contrast, which in turn relies on illumination level, spectrum and geometry.
-In many cases, LED machine vision lighting provides the optimum solution and can be the difference between a high quality, reliable and stable system and one that is less reliable.
+In most cases, LED machine vision lighting provides the optimum solution and can be the difference between a high quality, reliable and stable system and one that is less reliable.

 LED vs. Traditional illumination sources